mohatagarvit/TP_Algos/README.md

 ## Future Developments
 - The algorithm currently doesn't account for the unbalanced supply and demand case.
-The extension to which should be pretty starightforward.
+The extension to which should be pretty straightforward.

 ### Alternatives for Testing